vsanchez1987/postman-docs/v6/postman/collection_runs/building_workflows.md

 [![collection runner view](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58793875.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58793875.png)

-**Note**: If you want to run a collection and not send a single request, then `setNextRequest()` only works with the collection runner and Newman.
+**Note**: If you want to run a collection and not send a single request, then `postman.setNextRequest()` only works with the collection runner and Newman.

 ### Advanced usage